 To this day, there are 138 different pyramids still standing in Egypt.

 Built to have smooth, angled sides, the Pyramids were supposed to symbolise the rays of the Sun.
 Their design was a way to help the king’s soul rise to heaven and join the gods, specifically the Sun god Ra.

 The Step Pyramid is the oldest known pyramid in Egypt, located in an ancient burial ground called Saqqara, built around 2630 BC.

 Built in 2584 BC, the Great Pyramid of Giza, one of three collectively called the Great Pyramids of Giza, is the largest one, that has stood for millennia.
 Located just outside of modern-day Cairo on the west bank of the River Nile, it’s the largest pyramid in the world and stands at 147 metres, 481.4 feet.
 It’s estimated that the structure weighs almost 6 million tons – but how on earth could you weigh such a structure in full?

-How many people worked on the Great Pyramid’s structure
+8. Many people worked tirelessly on the Great Pyramid

 For twenty years, one hundred thousand people worked on the Great Pyramid’s structure for three months of each year during the Nile’s annual flood when it was impossible to farm the land and most of the inhabitants were unemployed.

 9. A glittering finish

 It’s believed that the ancient Egyptian pyramids once benefitted from a glittery finish or powdering, thanks to a scattering of limestone.
 From what we know of the ancient Egyptians, putting on a show is hardly surprising!

 Sudan is thought to be home to more pyramids and tombs than what you might find in Egypt.
 Across the Sudanese sands, close to the River Nile there are more than 200 different structures.